 Okay, so here’s one exception to the “don’t bring too many electronics” advice.
 Between the excitement on the river and the campground activities at night, you’ll be participating in a variety of fun activities, some of which you’ll probably want to capture with a camera.
 Make sure to take along some spare batteries and memory cards.

-10. Manage Your Fears
+10. Trust Your Guides

 11. Learn to Read Water Levels